- August 8, 2021

 A password manager can create different and separate passwords for every online activity of yours.
 You don’t need to crack your brain to memorize long and awkward passwords anymore.
 To crown it all, you can share passwords with other people as a team.

 There will be no need for you to send sensitive passwords through email.
 If there is any need to change the password, you don’t need to inform the team members because the password will be adjusted automatically by the password manager.
 Isn’t it amazing?
 You can check any of the password manager services.
 It is affordable too.

 5. Get a GPS tracker

-Since the way of digital nomads is inherently traveling and exploring new places, then it is very imperative to ensure additional safety by providing a device that can make it possible for a digital nomad to be located easily, in case there is any mishap.
+Since digital nomads are inherently traveling and exploring new places, it is imperative to ensure additional safety by providing a device that can make it possible for a digital nomad to be located easily, in case there is any mishap.

 GPS is an additional safety device.
 It can be hidden inside the backpack.
 Even if the bag or device is stolen, you can still track it.
 This is especially useful when you travel with expensive items.
 Some countries may have laws that regulate the use of some safety devices.
 Therefore you should make inquiries to know which country’s laws affect what you take along.

 6. Get a data backup